-As you exhale you will gently persuade your knees in towards your armpits.
+As you breathe out you will softly bend your knees in towards your armpits.
 Start to bring them closer to the floor next to your body if you are really flexible.
-A deeply relaxing stretch for the back which also helps calm the nervous system.
+A deeply relaxing stretch for the back this also helps to calm the nervous system.
 Lie on your mat and pull your knees to your chest.

 Yoga Nidra at Bed time

-Lie down straight on your back in Corpse Pose, which is known as Shavasana.
+On your back lie down straight in Corpse Pose, which is known as Shavasana.
 Relax.
-Close your eyes and relax.
-Take a few deep breaths in and out.
+Close your eyes and inhale and exhale.
+Repeat the process a few times.
 Remember to take slow and relaxed breaths.
 Start by gently taking your attention to your right foot.
-Keep your attention there for a few seconds, while relaxing your foot.
-Then gently move your attention up to the right knee, right thigh and hip.
-Become aware of your whole right leg is what you should focus on and nothing else.
+Relax your foot and for a few seconds keep your attention there.
+Then gently focus your attention on the right thigh, knee and hip.
+The whole right leg is what you should focus on and nothing else.

 Gently, repeat this process for the left leg.
-Take your attention to all parts of the body: genital area, stomach, navel region, chest.
-Take your attention to the right shoulder and right arm, palms and fingers then repeat this on the left shoulder and left arm, throat, face and finally the top of the head.
-Take a deep breath in, observe the sensations in your body, and relax in this still state for a few minutes.
-Now, slowly becoming aware of your body and surroundings, turn to your right side and keep lying down for a few more minutes.
+After this you should focus on all parts of the body: stomach, genital area, chest and navel region.
+Take your attention to the right arm, right shoulder, fingers and palms then repeat this on the left shoulder and arm, throat, face, and at last the top of the head.
+Take a deep breath, and for a few minutes watch the sensations in your body, and calm down in this still state.
+Now, turn to your right side gradually becoming aware of your surroundings and body, and for a few more minutes keep lying down.